erikc5000/island-time/docs/basics/dates-and-times.md

 val startOfDay: DateTime = date.startOfDay
 ```

 When it comes to weeks, we need to consider which day represents the start of the week.
 According to the ISO standard, that's Monday.
-However, depending on the locale, that may be on Sunday or Saturday instead. `WeekSettings` and `Locale` can be used to provide control over this.
+However, depending on the locale, that may be on Sunday or Saturday instead. [`WeekSettings`](../api/core/io.islandtime.calendar/-week-settings/index.md) and the platform `Locale` type can be used to provide control over this.

 ```kotlin
 // Start of ISO week (Monday start)